dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 When I first learned how Bitcoin works I also thought that proof-of-work is inefficient and wasteful.
-After a while, I started to [shift my perspective on Bitcoin's energy consumption].
+After a while, I started to [shift my perspective on Bitcoin's energy consumption][energy].
 It seems that proof-of-work is still widely misunderstood today, in the year 10 AB (after Bitcoin).